-Two weeks ago, I talked about how morning journaling has helped me in a post about creative habits.
+Some time ago, I talked about how morning journaling has helped me in a post about creative habits.
 In the following video, Marie Forleo talks about gratitude journaling: the benefits and how to do it in a way that will have you seeing results.

 If you need to skip the video for some reason, Marie said that “the dividends are in the details.”
 You need to get specific.
 Instead of making a list of things you're grateful for, pick one thing or person and write five sentences about why you're grateful.
 And Marie backs that up with research and science.
 “It turns out that the group who wrote five sentences about one thing were more elated, excited, and alert than the other groups and less tired, sad, and lethargic.”

 Step 2: Pick one of the people from your list in Step 1, and write five sentences about them.

 Thinking grateful thoughts will give you a fleeting sense of peace or happiness, but writing those sentences will make the feeling last longer.

 Step 3: If you really want to be happy, though, tell the other person and make them feel happy.

 Making them feel happy and appreciated will make you feel all warm and fuzzy in a more lasting way.
 You can't express real love and gratitude for someone else without feeling real love and gratitude back, even if they don't say anything.
 You're going to feel it when you act.

 Now that we're feeling love and gratitude, I want to share this beautiful TED Talk on gratitude from Louie Schwartzberg and let you find your own creative inspiration.